pritamgouda11/Retrieval-Augmented-Generation/README.md

 # RAG-based Document Insights Generator

 This project leverages Retrieval-Augmented Generation (RAG) using Streamlit and various NLP models to provide insights from your uploaded documents.
-It integrates multiple document loaders and state-of-the-art NLP models to create an interactive platform for querying document content.
+It integrates multiple document loaders and NLP models to create an interactive platform for querying document content.

 ## What is Retrieval-Augmented Generation (RAG)?